emiliomt/OddSense/replit.md

 # System Architecture

 ## Frontend Architecture
 The application uses **Streamlit** as the web framework, providing a Python-based UI with built-in state management and reactive components.
-This was chosen for rapid development and seamless integration with Python data services.
 The interface follows a multi-page pattern with:
-- A market listing page with search and pagination
+- A market listing page with hierarchical grouping (Category → Matchup → Markets)
+- Search and pagination functionality
-- A detail view for individual markets with AI-generated insights
+- Detail view for individual markets with AI-generated insights
 - Session state management for navigation and caching

 **Pros**: Fast development, Python-native, built-in caching